 cf. not c.f...

-The accessory appendicular artery (or artery of Seshachalam) is a branch of the posterior caecal artery, which in turn arises from the ileocolic artery, and runs in the mesoappendix.
+The accessory appendicular artery, also known as the artery of Seshachalam, is a branch of the posterior cecal artery.
+It arises from the ileocolic artery, and runs in the mesoappendix.

 Accessory breast tissue is a relatively common congenital condition in which abnormal accessory breast tissue is seen in addition to the presence of normal breast tissue.
 This normal variant can present as a mass anywhere along the course of the embryologic mammary streak (axilla to the inguinal...

 Accessory fissures of the lung usually occur at the borders of bronchopulmonary segments.
 They are common normal variants but are less commonly seen on imaging.

 Some of the more common accessory fissure include 1:

 The accessory flexor digitorum longus muscle is an accessory muscle in the deep posterior compartment of the leg with a reported prevalence of 6-8%.
 Unilateral muscles are more common although bilateral cases have been reported.

 origin: variable; either the medial margin of the tibia a...

 Accessory gallbladders are a rare anatomical variant occurring in 0.03% of cases (approximately 1 in 3000 people).
 They can arise from either the left or right hepatic ducts or both.
 Accessory gallbladders arise from a bifid diverticulum of the hepatic duct in the 5th or 6th week of development ...